stormalf/chibicc/README.md

 ## release notes

 1.0.14 Removing sanitizing functions, causing issue during git compile.
 Fixing issue caused by fix issue 120.
 Fixing issue with -I \<dir\>.
 Fixing also the preprocess when some macros are defined after they are used, gcc allows it.
 For now the temporary fix manages only macro with empty body that they are used before their definition.
+Fixing issue #125 about old C style skipping for now the extra tokens.